Artist Abramovic attracts new stares in film

 "People feel like they're there in the room with her," Akers said.

-He still believes there is a lot of bad performance art, but he is no longer a skeptic of Abramović.
+He still believes there is a lot of bad performance art, but he is no longer a sceptic of Abramović.

 "I can assure everyone that this is art," he said.
 "She has a profound, transformative effect on a lot of people.
 I witnessed it ...
 She's arguably the most famous performance artist alive and challenged my preconceptions about a very difficult genre."

-Plans for the Marina Abramović Institute in upstate New York, where she aims to build an art center that teaches the public to "think and experience" like artists, are also underway.
+Plans for the Marina Abramović Institute in upstate New York, where she aims to build an art centre that teaches the public to "think and experience" like artists, are also underway.

 "This has never been done," she said.
 "We are living in very uncertain times, we're so disconnected from everything.
-We have lost our spiritual center completely, we have to find one."
+We have lost our spiritual centre completely, we have to find one."

 (Editing by Christine Kearney and Bob Tourtellotte; Desking by G Crosse)